felixvisee/Pistachio/README.md

 # Pistachio

 Pistachio is a generic model framework for Swift.
-Given the right value transformers, it can handle encoding to and decoding from any recursive data structure, like JSON, YAML or XML.
+By leveraging [lenses](http://chris.eidhof.nl/posts/lenses-in-swift.html) and value transformers, it allows you to create type safe adapters for any recursive data structure, be it JSON, YAML or XML.

 If you are already familiar with [Argo](https://github.com/thoughtbot/Argo), take a look at [Pistachiargo](https://github.com/felixjendrusch/Pistachiargo).